Machou/Cloudflare-Block/README.md

-<h1>Cloudflare Blocking</h1>
+# Cloudflare Blocking

 Enable Cloudflare protection " I'm Under Attack! " if the server load is greater than 10.
-(You can customize this option.)
+(Possibility to customize the script.)

-<h2>How to work ?</h2>
+## How to work ?

 Configure you API